 Because terrorism, “like war, and perhaps even more so… preys on minds and wills”9.2 and “finds its meaning in death.”
 For war and terrorism alike, “the cause is built on the back of victims, portrayed always as innocent.
 Indeed, most conflicts are ignited with martyrs, whether real or created.
 The death of an innocent, one who is perceived as emblematic of the nation or the group under attack, becomes the initial rallying point for war.
 The dead become the standard-bearers of the cause and all causes feed off a steady supply of corpses.”9.5

 It is the ’93 WTC bombing that provided the first of those corpses.
 As ineffectual as the attack was, it set a precedent and showed what was possible.
-And so its importance is impossible to overstate when you’re considering the emergence of modern Islamic fundamentalism as a whole, since “it is the first death which infects everyone with the feeling of being threatened.”10 Yousef was just as much a failed Assassin, a clumsy commando, as a terrorist.
-In his head he was a soldier, in the eyes of his victims he was the lowest form of terrorist.
-His goal, after all, was simply to kill the enemy, not terrorism in the purest political sense of the word.
+And so its importance is impossible to overstate when you’re considering the emergence of modern Islamic fundamentalism as a whole, since “it is the first death which infects everyone with the feeling of being threatened.”10 Yousef was just as much a failed assassin, a clumsy commando, as a terrorist.
+In his head he was a soldier, in the eyes of his victims he was the lowest form of criminal.
+His goal, after all, was simply to kill the enemy, not terrorism in the pure political sense of the word.

 Although the two always go hand-in-hand to some degree, here it was very casually so.
-Yousef himself thought of the attacks as an act of war.
-He was simply visiting the same level of innocent death America herself had earlier visited on her own foe in World War II in an attempt to end America’s military influence in the Occupied Territories.
+Yousef himself thought of the attacks as an act of war – he was simply visiting the same level of innocent death America herself had earlier visited on her own foe in World War II in an attempt to end America’s military influence in the Occupied Territories.
 His goals were not ideological, they were political.
 And he was not acting on behalf of al-Qaeda, al-qaedaism was simply his axiom.

 Lacking formal affiliation with a unified organization, not intending to provoke retribution, with no means to further his assault, and with no overarching ideological inspiration – Yousef teaches us as much about commando tactics as he does about political terrorism.
 These two concepts are not mutually exclusive, they lie on the same spectrum of asymmetric aggression.
 Although Yousef did present the United States with a list of demands centering on disbanding any assistance to Israel, his threats had no organized backing.